underpig1/octos/docs/guides/config.md

 #### Notes:
 - An option of `"type": "description"` only renders its `label` property.
 - An option must include `label` to render.
+- `options` maps directly to standard HTML input elements.
+- Add as many options as you like — they will be rendered dynamically in the app.

 #### Example `options`